-Playing a prominent part in the exploration of the west, the Kansas River derives its name from the Kanza or Kaw tribe of Indians, which lived on its banks for hundreds of years.
-The river has been given various names by mapmakers and explorers, such as Riviere des Cans, des Kances, des Quans, Kanza, Konza, Kanzan, etc. One of the earliest references to the river was by Antonio de Herraray Tordesillas, historiographer to the King of Spain.
-Jacques Marquette Marquette mentions the Kanza in 1673.
-A map of the British and French settlements in North America, published in 1758, calls it the “Padoucas River.”
+Playing a prominent part in exploring the west, the Kansas River derives its name from the Kanza or Kaw tribe of Indians, which lived on its banks for hundreds of years.
+The river has been given various names by mapmakers and explorers, such as Riviere des Cans, des Kances, des Quans, Kanza, Konza, Kanzan, etc. One of the earliest references to the river was by Antonio de Herraray Tordesillas, a historiographer of the King of Spain.
+Jacques Marquette Marquette mentioned the Kanza in 1673.
+A map of North America’s British and French settlements, published in 1758, called it the “Padoucas River.”

 The Kansas River is formed by the junction of the Smoky Hill and Republican Rivers at Junction City and flows in a general easterly direction through Geary and Riley Counties, forms the boundary between Pottawatomie and Wabaunsee Counties, crosses Shawnee County, forms the boundary between Jefferson and Douglas, and of Wyandotte and Johnson Counties in part, and empties into the Missouri River at Kansas City.

 The first map showing the Kansas River is Guillaume de l’Isle’s “Carte de la Louisiane,” which was drawn about 1718.
-This map, with very few changes was published in English in 1721.
-As more and more traders began to interact with the Indians at the beginning of the 19th century, more accurate reports of the river began to appear.
+This map, with very few changes, was published in English in 1721.
+As more and more traders began to interact with the Indians at the beginning of the 19th century, more accurate river reports began to appear.

-Prior to the opening of the territory, the river was practically unknown as an artery of commerce.
+Before the opening of the territory, the river was practically unknown as an artery of commerce.
 The keelboats and flat-bottomed boats of the early trappers and hunters, laden with supplies for the camp or returning to civilization laden with pelts and other trophies, or the canoes and bull boats of the Indians were practically the only craft to disturb these waters.
-Shortly after the signing of the Kansas-Nebraska Bill the first great influx of settlers arrived by way of the Missouri River in steamboats, landing at Westport, Missouri, or going up the river a short distance to Fort Leavenworth, near which was soon to spring up the city of Leavenworth.
-As Kansas sought to become a Free-State, more towns in the interior were established, but more rapid means of getting inland was needed.
-As a result, an enterprising riverman named Captain Charles K. Baker anticipated the opportunity by the purchase of the steamer Excel for the Kansas River traffic.
+Shortly after the signing of the Kansas-Nebraska Bill, the first significant influx of settlers arrived on the Missouri River in steamboats, landing at Westport, Missouri, or going up the river a short distance to Fort Leavenworth, near which was soon to spring up the city of Leavenworth.
+As Kansas sought to become a Free-State, more towns in the interior were established, but more rapid means of getting inland were needed.
+As a result, an enterprising riverman named Captain Charles K. Baker anticipated the opportunity with the purchase of the steamer Excel for the Kansas River traffic.
 (See Early River Commerce.)

 While the subject of navigation was a live one, the Kansas Legislature of 1857 passed an act to encourage the navigation of the Kansas River.
-The act provided for the establishment of the Kansas River Navigation Company for the purpose of employing one or more steamboats to navigate the Kansas River and its tributaries to convey passengers, towboats, vessels or rafts, and the transportation of merchandise.
+The act established the Kansas River Navigation Company to employ one or more steamboats to navigate the Kansas River and its tributaries to convey passengers, towboats, vessels, or rafts, and transportation of merchandise.

 In 1864 the railroads secured the passage of an act by the legislature declaring the Kansas, Republican, Smoky Hill, Solomon, and Big Blue Rivers not navigable and authorizing the bridging of these rivers.
-This was intended to remove any competition that might develop if the rivers of the state were left open for free navigation.
+This was intended to remove any competition that might develop if the state’s rivers were left open for free navigation.

 In carrying out a provision of Congress requiring an examination of the Kansas River with a view of its being kept navigable, J.D.
-McKown, of the United States Engineer Corps, submitted a report on January 8, 1879, of an investigation made of the river between Junction City and the mouth, with the recommendation that an appropriation of $450,000 be made for the purpose of widening the channel and for the protection of the banks and removal of snags.
+McKown of the United States Engineer Corps, submitted a report on January 8, 1879, of an investigation made of the river between Junction City and the mouth, with the recommendation that an appropriation of $450,000 be made to widen the channel and for the protection of the banks and removal of snags.
 However, no action was taken by Congress on that report.
 In 1886 the Kansas Legislature again resurrected the matter and passed a resolution that declared the Kansas River navigable and appropriated funds to remove certain impediments.
-However, with new forms of transportation already in place, the river was never again utilized for large scale transportation.
+However, with new forms of transportation already in place, the river was never again utilized for large-scale transportation.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and heavy editing have occurred.